 The diesel-electric marine propulsion system is a versatile system that can be employed in boats of various sizes and for a variety of applications due to its functionality and flexibility.
 Unlike conventional propulsion systems, it is made up of several diesel gen-sets of varying sizes and transfers energy via cables rather than long shafts.

 Designers and naval architects may create and devise efficient layout plans for vessels utilising diesel-electric drives due to their versatility.
-Their flexible machinery arrangement allows them to be placed in various areas throughout the vessel, resulting in better distribution of the equipment in the vessel and maximising the cargo space.
+Their flexible machinery arrangement allows them to be placed in various areas throughout the vessel, results in better distribution of the equipment in the vessel & maximizing the cargo space.

-With the Power Management System (PMS) the diesel gen-sets of the diesel-electric drive are only activated when needed, based on the vessel’s load requirement; they will also start and stop automatically as the load demand varies.
+With Power Management System, PMS, the diesel gen-sets of the diesel-electric drive are only activated when needed, based on the vessel’s load requirement; they will also start and stop automatically as the load demand varies.
 This keeps the average loading of each running diesel gen-set close to its optimum load point, thus enhancing the efficiency of the energy usage on the vessel and reducing fuel consumption.
-As a result, it helps your company to save costs on fuel.
+As a result, helps your company to save costs on fuel.

 The diesel-electric drive’s capacity to tailor electrical power outputs to changing electrical needs of ship systems in order to save costs and reduce fuel consumption also leads to overall greater or optimal electrical system performance and operational efficiency.